Pal-R4/PredictWind-Forecasting-for-Predictive-Maintenance-of-Turbines/README.md

 The provided data is a transformed version of sensor data gathered from wind turbines.
 It consists of:

-Train.csv: Used for training and tuning the models, containing 40 predictor variables and 1 target variable.\
+**Train.csv**:Used for training and tuning the models, containing 40 predictor variables and 1 target variable.\
-Test.csv: Used exclusively for evaluating the performance of the final selected model.
+**Test.csv**: Used exclusively for evaluating the performance of the final selected model.
 Our pipeline performance (Minimum_vs_Model_cost ≈ 0.799) shows that the model accurately replicates the desired results after preprocessing.

 # Approach and Methodology